Friday, March 13, 2015

 winning a beauty pageant.

-In America, in the 1960s a little boy body with a girl inside did not go to school as a little girl, so I had to go to school as a boy.
+Karen Adell: I initially transitioned as a tiny child.
+I was female from my first self-aware memories.
+I told my mommy I was a little girl and asked to wear a scarf on my head to simulate long hair.
+In America in the 1960s, a little boy body with a girl inside could not go to school as a little girl, so I had to go to school as a boy.
 This started a lifelong bout with Cultural Gender Inertia ruling my life.
 Everyone expected me to be a boy and later a man’s man.
 I was forced to keep up this façade for decades.

-I began my second and final transition on April 21, 2013, and never looked back.
+Karen Adell: I began my second and final transition on April 21, 2013, and never looked back.
 I was 55 years old.
 For me, the most difficult part was coming back to my true self and finding that nearly my entire set of friends and family had decided that I was not worthy of their time any longer.
 I was shunned by so many people.
+My personal transition was fast and done with scientific planning and style.
+I am a science gal who knows how to plan well.
+I am fully transitioned now.

 Karen Adell: I didn’t have any role models at all.
 I was kind of a “Lone Ranger” in my area.
 Later I found out that others had gone before me and examined their pathways to see what I could do to enhance my transition.